aspose-html/Aspose.HTML-Documentation/content/net/web-scraping/video-download/_index.md

     // URL of the video
     string url = "https://www.youtube.com/watch?v=cTnbD67vqjo";

-    // Expected video properties, for example, "Title" and "Duration" string expectedTitle = "How to convert HTML file to JPEG";
-    int expectedDuration = 71;

     // Initialize an instance of MultimediaScraper class using (var multimediaScraper = new MultimediaScraper())
     {